jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Standards/5_Essential_Standards.typ

   caption: [Overarching categories for hydrogen tank applications to guide standard selection.], )<tab_9>

-The classification of #glspl("swith") based on @tab_9 is mobile, Type IV, and air.
+In accordance with the categories outlined in @tab_9, a #gls("swith") falls under the classification of mobile, Type IV, and air.
 The term #emp_[air] in this context is self-evident, referring to the operational environment of aircraft.
 However, the distinction between #emp_[mobile] and #emp_[static] pressure vessels requires further elucidation.
 Mobile pressure vessels are characterized by their exposure to forces resulting from acceleration, encompassing both linear and angular acceleration.
-These vessels experience dynamic loading conditions due to the motion of the vehicle in which they are installed, such as an aircraft in flight or an automobile in motion.
+These vessels experience dynamic loading conditions due to the motion of their host vehicle, whether that vehicle is an aircraft in flight or an automobile on the road.
 Conversely, static pressure vessels are subject solely to the force exerted by their own mass under the influence of gravity.
 In static applications, the pressure vessel does not undergo additional accelerations beyond those imposed by Earth's gravitational field.

 // ---------------------------------- fine ---------------------------------- //
 The rationale for selecting Type IV is detailed in @chap_1_2.
 While Type V tanks offer potential advantages, their current limited market share affects their viability.
 As Type V tanks gain prominence, it can be anticipated that their maturity and safety in application will increase.
-Consequently, more manufacturers may emerge, potentially reducing costs.
-Once these conditions are met, Type V could become the preferred option.
+This may encourage more manufacturers to enter the market, potentially reducing costs.
+Once the aforementioned conditions are met, Type V could become the preferred option.
 Comparing Type IV tanks against Types I to III, Type IV offers a significant weight advantage, particularly when contrasted with stationary Types I and II.
 A comprehensive analysis of the different types, including their use cases, advantages, disadvantages, and direct comparisons, is provided in @chap_1_2.
 It is important to emphasize that, at the time of writing this thesis, Type IV remains the optimal choice for #glspl("swith").
 Furthermore, the selection of Type IV is applicable to both smaller and larger aircraft.
-Given that aircraft are primarily designed for air transportation, with ground operations being secondary, the #emp_[mobile] and #emp_[air] categories can be considered constants, irrespective of the #gls("swith") size.
+Given that aircraft are primarily designed for air transportation, with ground operations being secondary, the #emp_[mobile] and #emp_[air] categories can be considered constants, irrespective of the #gls("swith")'s size.
 The criteria for determining essential standards are presented in @tab_10, with no specific weighting implied by their order.

 #figure(